KRR-Oxford/OntoAlign/LogMap-ML/README.md

 or the ontology tailored [OWL2Vec\* embedding](https://github.com/KRR-Oxford/OWL2Vec-Star).
 The to-be-aligned ontologies can be set with their own embedding models or be set with one common embedding model.

-### Pre-process #3: Path and Class Name Extraction
+### Pre-process #3: Class Name and Path Extraction
-We use Java OWL API to pre-extract all the paths and class names of the to-be-aligned ontologies.
+``python name_path --onto_file data/xx.owl --name_file data/xx_lass_name.json --path_file data/xx_all_paths.txt``

-They are saved as intermediate files (xx_all_paths.txt and xx_class_name.json) by the two java programs under java_preprocess/.
+This is to extract the name information and path information for each class.
-The name and path files of HeLis and FoodOn are already in helis_foodon.tar.gz.
+It should be executed separately for two ontologies.

 ### Step #1: Sample
 ```python sample.py --anchor_mapping_file logmap_output/logmap_anchors.txt```